 Lectures: Lectures are the main building blocks of this course.
 The content delivered in the lectures will be tested in quizzes, take-home exams, midterm and final examinations.
 Attendance is not mandatory; however, students are recommended and encouraged to attend the lectures for their own good.
 Some of the quizzes will be held during the lectures.
-OFFLINE LECTURE MATERIALS WILL BE SHARED WITH THE STUDENTS THROUGH SUCOURSE AND COURSE GOOGLE DRIVE FOLDER, BEFORE THE REGULAR LECTURE HOURS.
-SHARING ONLINE LECTURE MATERIALS ARE SUBJECT TO VARIOUS REGULATIONS, HENCE THE DECISION WILL BE MADE LATER ON.
+OFFLINE LECTURE MATERIALS (example codes, slides, etc.) WILL BE SHARED WITH THE STUDENTS THROUGH SUCOURSE BEFORE THE REGULAR LECTURE HOURS.

 Recitation Sessions: Recitation sessions are student-centered learning hours conducted by TAs of this course.
 Attendance is not mandatory; however, students are recommended and encouraged to attend the recitations for their own good.
 Some of the quizzes will be held during the recitations.
 There will be a total of twelve regular and two exam preparation recitation sessions.
 Every recitation session will consist of three hours.
 Each one of the exam preparation recitation sessions will be held before the related examination.
 In those recitation sections, TAs will solve sample questions to help students get ready for the examinations.
 Students are expected to bring their laptops to all the recitations.
 Recitations are quite important to practice the topics.
 Attendance to recitations is also not mandatory, but we strongly recommend students to participate in the recitations for understanding and/or practicing topics in a better way.
-OFFLINE RECITATION MATERIALS WILL BE SHARED WITH THE STUDENTS THROUGH COURSE GOOGLE DRIVE FOLDER, BEFORE THE REGULAR RECITATION HOURS.
+OFFLINE RECITATION MATERIALS WILL BE SHARED WITH THE STUDENTS THROUGH SUCOURSE BEFORE THE REGULAR RECITATION HOURS.